XaviOutside/osclass/README.md

      b. backup.mysql.sql for database dump file.

-5. Modify variables in common.env file in order to customize your domain and password.
+4. Modify variables in common.env file in order to customize your domain and password.

+    ~~~bash
     $ vi common.env
       # Set of variables;
       DOMAIN=yourdomain.org
       MYSQL_ROOT_PASSWORD=yourpassword
+    ~~~
+    > NOTE: DOMAIN will be used by postfix container and MYSQL_ROOT_PASSWORD for osclass_init.sh script by OSCLASS container.

-6. Build containers.
+5. Build containers.

         $ docker-compose build

-7. Run containers.
+6. Run containers.

         $ docker-compose up

-8. Launch the following url in your favorite browse.
+7. Launch the following url in your favorite browse.

      **Note:**
      You can get your ip with the following command: